bjornthesomberlain/bjornthesomberlain/README.md

 ![tumblr_2d070e0de8a27f65e31897cfe0ecdeb0_3bdcffb1_1280](https://github.com/user-attachments/assets/49318721-3e61-4548-b1cc-07787425c602)
  ✧   hi there everyone ! you can call  me bjørn / dashie or whatever you want ^_^

-✧im a 18 yo artist, studying as professional chief ;P
+✧ im a 18 yo artist, studying as professional chief ;P

 ✧ i almost got healed my mental health so please avoid any trauma/sexual themes when talking to me ! also id be grateful if you wont tell me anything about insects/parasites i still have an ocd

-✧ im rlly friendly to pppl that share interests w me, so pls dont be afraid          to interact first !!!!!
+✧ im rlly sweet & friendly to pppl that share interests w me, so pls dont be afraid          to interact first !!!!!

 ✧ im afk almost all day
 but 20:00 - 3:00 on my timezone